SINGLE STAIR REFORM / POINT ACCESS BUILDINGS

 2024 TECHNICAL CODE ADOPTION

-The City of Austin will adopt the 2024 editions of the technical codes later this year with the intent that they will become effective on 01 January 2025.
+The City of Austin is working to adopt the 2024 editions of the technical codes later this year with the intent that they will become effective on 01 MAY 2025 (this has been pushed back from 01 January).
 With the adoption, the city makes local amendments to the model codes.
-With the 2021 code adoptions, the city greatly reduced the number of local amendments which has been a benefit to the practice by aligning more closely with standard practice and removing unneccsarily complicated additional requirements.
+With the 2021 code adoptions, the city greatly reduced the number of local amendments, which has been a benefit to the practice by aligning more closely with standard practice and removing unnecessarily complicated additional requirements.
 Other local amendments were made redundant by changes to the base code on items where Austin was leading the way,

-We are tracking a few proposed amendments that would compliment some of the LDC and place Austin near the lead of more wide-spread adoption of practices common in other jurisdictions.
+We are tracking a few proposed amendments that would complement some of the LDC and place Austin near the lead of more widespread adoption of practices common in other jurisdictions.
 These include:

 • IBC Single-Stair Expansion – Based on research and peer jurisdiction implementation, expanding the allowable units and/or floors served by a single stair would increase the dwelling unit yield of small infill sites where two stairs are impractical and eat up a disproportionate portion of the floor plate.
 It would also allow for smaller buildings on larger multi-family sites, contributing to greater variety in the types and scales of multi-unit buildings.